 While misery loves company, optimism loves company too.
 Having a positive environment means there are high-vibrational-energy people holding the space for us when we dip a little.
 And you won’t feel guilty or out-of-place when you do feel good.
 Surrounding yourself with happy + positive people is having a feedback loop that helps maintain your own connection to your joy.

 After all that is said and done, happiness is not a theory, but a practice.
 We can read and read about it but it means nothing, unless we experience it.
-Unless we make it a state of being.
-Within that state, we can still feel the whole spectrum of human emotions but we are not attached.
-We are not victims, but creators of our own lives.
+Unless it is an embodied state of being for us.